-Where an apprentice enters an Apprenticeship agreement having previously attained parts or all of the relevant knowledge qualifications, this prior learning needs to be recognised using either Qualifications and Credit Framework (QCF) credit transfer for achievements within the QCF; or through recording of exemptions for certificated learning outside of the QCF, for example Principal Learning qualifications.
+Where an apprentice enters an Apprenticeship agreement having previously attained parts or all of the relevant knowledge qualifications, this prior learning needs to be recognised using either credit transfer for achievements or through recording of exemptions for certificated learning.
+For example Principal Learning qualifications.
 For apprentices who have already achieved the relevant knowledge qualifications, they must have been certificated within two years of applying for the Apprenticeship certificate.